apache/solr-operator/docs/upgrade-notes.md

 ## Upgrade Warnings and Notes

 ### v0.8.0
+- **Kubernetes support is now limited to 1.22+.**
+  If you are unable to use a newer version of Kubernetes, please install the `v0.7.1` version of the Solr Operator for use with Kubernetes `1.21`.
+  See the [version compatibility matrix](#kubernetes-versions) for more information.

 - The new `SolrCloud.spec.scaling.vacatePodsOnScaleDown` option is enabled by default.
   This means that any SolrCloud that has its `spec.replicas` decreased will have the replicas migrated off of the soon-to-be-deleted pods by default.
   Set this value to `false` to retain the previous functionality.